ayoubserti/js-mysql/README.md

  ## building v8

- `v8` come with a seperate build file. use `build-v8.sh` to build on Mac OSX and Linux.
+ `v8` comes with a seperate build file. use `build-v8.sh` to build on Mac OSX and Linux.
 It will run for 15min to 1hour depending on your system configuration and Internet connexion.

  ## building js-mysql